 bet365 has loads of available props, including alternate lines for NBA, MLB NFL and uses what we call "dynamic display pricing."
 Most sportsbooks make you add a leg, then the price updates in the bet slip.
 But at bet365, you can see it all as it develops.

-Here's an example — say I have Gerrit Cole strikeouts in my SGP first (left screenshot).
+Here's an example — say I have Gerrit Cole strikeouts in my SGP first (left screenshot below).
 Without having to add another bet, I can see what all those other bets would be if I did add them — Cole over 7.5 K's and Yankees full game moneyline is +155, or Cole over and Red Sox moneyline is +550.

 Same with the right screenshot.
 I have two legs added already, and if I go to add an over or under, I can see what those prices are.